Kin with Vox Liminis

-I got into youth film making projects because I needed some work, and for a while felt pretty out to sea with it.
-But the more I did the more I got into it, realising that just because I'm working with a group of young people who are new to filmmaking doesn't mean we can't make something worthwhile and 'good' together.
-Stuff I'd be proud of if I'd made it on my own.
+I got into youth film making projects because I needed some work, and for a while felt pretty out to sea.
+But the more groups I worked with the more I got into it, realising that working with a group of young people who are new to filmmaking doesn't mean we can't make something worthwhile and 'good' together.
 More often than not I find a kind of freedom in these projects.
-Sometimes a participant will do something with a shot or piece of equipment that I've made a loose rule against for one reason or another, but it totally works.
-Or we'll work in a style I've always wanted to try but never got round to, etc etc. And I like sharing what I've learned so far.
+Sometimes a participant try something with a shot or piece of equipment that I've made a loose rule against for one reason or another, but it totally works.
+Or we'll work in a style I've always wanted to try but never got round to.
 The whole package pushes me and gets me psyched.

 Take the KIN project with Vox Liminis for example - a project led by a group of young people working creatively to open a dialogue about having a family member in prison.

-We've all been young which is usually the common denominator I start with when confronted with a new group, but family imprisonment is a topic I have no experience or knowledge of, and this group were mostly in their early twenties.
-Goodbye once again comfort zone!
+We've all been young which is usually the common denominator I start with, but family imprisonment is a topic I have no experience or knowledge of, and this group were mostly in their early twenties.
+Goodbye again comfort zone!
 I didn't need to worry, this was a very creative, deep-thinking bunch, and it was a privilege to be let into their lives briefly.

 So, as an unusual project for me, I thought I'd write a little about the process that went into making KIN.